awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-auto-scaling.md

 `Launching a new Amazon EC2 instance <instance-Id>.
 Status Reason: Instance failed to complete user's Lifecycle Action: Lifecycle Action with token<token-Id> was abandoned: Heartbeat Timeout`\.

+This message usually indicates one of the following:

++ The maximum number of concurrent deployments associated with an AWS account was reached\.
+For more information about deployment limits, see [AWS CodeDeploy Limits](limits.md)\.

-This message usually indicates that an application in AWS CodeDeploy was deleted before its associated deployment groups were updated or deleted\.
++ An application in AWS CodeDeploy was deleted before its associated deployment groups were updated or deleted\.

 When you delete an application or deployment group, AWS CodeDeploy attempts to clean up any Auto Scaling hooks associated with it, but some hooks might remain\.
 If you run a command to delete a deployment group, the leftover hooks will be returned in the output; however, if you run a command to delete an application, the leftover hooks will not appear in the output\.